Marciano Art Foundation

 The Marciano Art Foundation (formally named the Maurice and Paul Marciano Art Foundation) is a non-profit arts foundation located on Wilshire Boulevard in the Mid-Wilshire neighborhood of Los Angeles, California.
 It was established by the co-founders of Guess, Maurice Marciano and Paul Marciano.
 The Marcianos opened the museum on May 25, 2017 as an exhibition space to display their 1,500-piece collection of contemporary art.
 The museum closed indefinitely in November 2019 after workers attempted to unionize.
 The Marciano Foundation released a statement a month later that the closure was permanent.

-The Marciano Art Foundation is now open to the public with the permanent collection on view.
-Reservations can be made on their website.
+The museum reopened to the public, and it is free.
+Visitors must reserve timed-entry tickets in advance.

 History

 Following a recommendation by artist Alex Israel in 2013, the Marciano Art Foundation paid $8 million to buy the former Scottish Rite Masonic Temple on Wilshire Boulevard.
 The building was converted into an exhibition space by contemporary architect Kulapat Yantrasast of Why Architecture and Design.
 With 110000 sqft over four floors, it was as large as the Museum of Contemporary Art, Los Angeles and The Broad.
 A 5000 sqft sculpture garden by the entrance featured works by Oscar Tuazon, Danh Vō and Thomas Houseago, among others.

 In order to avoid any conflicts of interest with Maurice Marciano's subsequent co-chairmanship of MOCA, the project was temporarily put on hold.
 The museum’s inaugural show, Unpacking: The Marciano Art Foundation, was organized by guest curator Philipp Kaiser.